Jojoe258Jojoe/30sAI_asr/README.md

 # 30sAI_asr

 30s AI is an application that transforms unstructured speech into structured text in real time and sends the transcription to a customer service or support agent over WebSocket.
-It was developed by Tinyefuza Joe, Nabaccwa.M.Jema and Adam Katongole for the ASR hackathon Uganda 2026.
+It was developed by Tinyefuza Joe, and Nabaccwa.M.Jema for the ASR hackathon Uganda 2026.

 ## What is in the repo